rishabhmisra/News-Headlines-Dataset-For-Sarcasm-Detection/README.md

 This new dataset has following advantages over the existing Twitter datasets:
 * Since news headlines are written by professionals in a formal manner, there are no spelling mistakes and informal usage.
 This reduces the sparsity and also increases the chance of finding pre-trained embeddings.
-* Furthermore, since the sole purpose of \emph{TheOnion} is to publish sarcastic news, we get high-quality labels with much less noise as compared to Twitter datasets.
+* Furthermore, since the sole purpose of *TheOnion* is to publish sarcastic news, we get high-quality labels with much less noise as compared to Twitter datasets.
 * Unlike tweets which are replies to other tweets, the news headlines we obtained are self-contained.
 This would help us in teasing apart the real sarcastic elements.

 ## Data